 Disclaimer: This is not medical advice.
-I am not a health care professional.
+I am not a healthcare professional.
 This is my own anecdotal experience.
 Please consult your physician for medical advice.

 In recent years as people find ways to reduce their intake of sugar, they have been turning to sweeteners such as stevia as an alternative.
-Stevia is a plant-based, natural and authentic tasting sweetener that is now available in a wide array of products from soft drinks to baked goods.
+Stevia is a plant-based, natural and authentic-tasting sweetener that is now available in a wide array of products from soft drinks to baked goods.

 About a year ago, my wife and I started purchasing soft drinks sweetened with stevia.
 We were drinking about 2-3 cans of these drinks per day.
 At the time I developed significant bladder urgency problems.
 I naturally attributed this to my BPH (benign prostate hyperplasia) condition that affects my enlarged prostate and thought it would go away on its own.